 Prevention pays off

-Preventive care like mammograms, colonoscopies, prostate exams and other routine tests should never be put on the back burner.
+Preventive care like mammograms, colonoscopies, prostate exams, and other routine tests should never be put on the back burner.
 If you’re a woman, seriously consider having a transvaginal ultrasound to scan for ovarian cancer because it’s hard to detect.
 Insist that your gynecologist gives you one.
 Ovarian cancer is most common in women over 50.
-However, a woman I know suffered the loss of her 20-year-old daughter who had contracted it at age 17.

 One of the best ways to avoid illness, in addition to good nutrition, exercise, and regular checkups is by reducing your stress level.
 We as Baby Boomers are prone to stress because we’re put in the position of taking care of parents and sometimes children at the same time, (the sandwich generation) making us vulnerable to stress-related diseases.